-The Liberator Awards highlight and acknowledge Ohio's leading abolitionists.
+The Liberator Awards highlight and acknowledge leading abolitionists from Ohio and Michigan.
 During the past few years, each state has stepped up to the plate and worked hard to improve their grade card from Shared Hope International.

 The Liberator Awards were created by S.O.A.P. to unite people from around the state who are working for the same cause: fighting human trafficking.
 They were also created with the hopes of highlighting the work of amazing individuals and groups.
 Everyone will tell you: this is hard stuff to do.
 We should diligently celebrate those who do it not because it is easy, but because it is right.
 The inspiration and namesake for this event is William Lloyd Garrison.